Bangers: Precious Lee Brings Her Godly Body-Ody To Area’s 1st Couture Collection

 Some of the structural looks seem like such fun — like this black short frock.

-We kind of preferred the maxi version in orange though
+We kind of preferred the maxi version in orange though.

 What do you think?
 We love how Precious added even more movement with her pose.

 She got really creative in this netted number too.
-Which of these looks were your favorite?
+Which of these looks was your favorite?

 If we could afford to shop the collection we’d definitely HAVE to have the first look and the orange number.